blackbricksoftware/laravel-migration-builder-salesforce/README.md

 SF_PASSWORD=password123
 ```

-`SF_AUTH_METHOD=UserPassword` will likely be the easier method for a CLI application.
+`SF_AUTH_METHOD=UserPassword` will likely be the easiest method for a CLI application.

 `SF_LOGIN_URL` will generally be `https://login.salesforce.com` for a live org or `https://test.salesforce.com` for a sandbox org.